IAEA-NDS/exfor-couchdb-docker/README.md

 As this repository is still under development, the structure of the JSON documents may change in the future.
 Please also note that the EXFOR content ingested into the database is from 2019.
-For up to date information please use the [EXFOR web retrieval system][exfor-web].
+For up-to-date information please use the [EXFOR web retrieval system][exfor-web].

 If you have used this repository in a previous state, please note that